Running Program for Transitioning to Barefoot Shoes (Minimalist/Zero Drop)

 Jumping straight into a zero drop shoe and wearing them to school or work 5 days a week, or even worse trying to run a 5km on day one.
 The slow and steady introduction of zero drop is essential to allow supercompensation and avoid a volume loading error.

-A nice little progression might look something like this:
+A nice little progression for someone currently in a 10-12mm heel lift might look something like this:

 - Week one to six, Zero drop for two hours a day around the house.